GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Experiments

 \paragraph{Metric} Detailed performance metrics across all models and settings are shown in \Cref{table:main_results}.
 To assess the alignment between model-generated outputs and ground-truth text, we employ standard natural language generation metrics, including BLEU-2, BLEU-4~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, and METEOR~\cite{banerjee2005meteor}.

-To capture high-level semantic alignment with \benchmarkname standards beyond surface-level text similarity, we use \textit{LLM-based evaluation}~\cite{liu2023gpteval} and utilize GPT-4o as an automated evaluator to assess guidance quality based on BLV-specific criteria.
-Additionally, we conduct reference-based evaluation using GPT-4 to compare generated guidance against gold labels.
+To capture high-level semantic alignment with the \benchmarkname standards beyond surface-level text similarity, we use LLM-based evaluation~\cite{liu2023gpteval} with GPT-4o as an automated evaluator to assess guidance quality based on BLV-specific criteria.
+Additionally, we conduct reference-based evaluation using GPT-4o to compare generated guidance against gold labels.
 GPT-4o measures the degree to which generated outputs align with the corresponding gold labels, and we report accuracy based on its assessments.
+To mitigate evaluator bias, we further validate with Gemini 2.0 Flash as an alternative evaluator, yielding consistent model rankings.

 \paragraph{Visual Perception Matters for Guidance.} GPT-4o exhibits the strongest zero-shot capabilities, while open-source models struggle significantly, with LLaVA-1.6 yielding the lowest scores across most metrics.
-SMs achieve competitive performance despite the absence of direct visual input processing but remain inferior to MLLMs.
+SMs achieve competitive performance despite the absence of direct visual input processing, but remain inferior to MLLMs.
 This suggests that both direct visual perception and a robust language model foundation are essential for generating effective BLV guidance.

 \paragraph{In-context Learning Helps to Adapt to Guidance Generation.} In-context learning through few-shot examples substantially improves performance across nearly all models.
 In contrast, SM approaches show minimal performance changes between zero-shot and 3-shot settings.
 This suggests that in-context learning helps models understand the guidance generation task, while SM models already possess this understanding.